 I’m generally pretty active and also play organised sport three times a week.
 Rather than trying to stop exercise altogether, what I’ve decided to do is monitor my steps each day using a Misfit Ray activity tracker, and compare the 7 most active days to the 7 least active.

 If I wanted to be even more thorough, I could look at the data for the entire year, but I’ll just keep it to these two weeks for now and compare it to what the scientific research and literature says about sleep and exercise.

 Comparison: Over 10,000 steps to under 10,000 steps

 Based on my sleep diary data, the average of the more exercise week was 11,985 steps in comparison to the less exercise week average of 5852 steps.
 This means I did more than twice the amount of steps on the active days than the non-active days, which should be enough to see if more exercise makes a difference.

-In spite of this, doing more exercise actually led to more awakenings per night, less time in bed, 30 minutes less sleep per night, and a bedtime that was 33 minutes later than when I exercised less.
+In spite of this, doing more exercise actually led to more awakenings per night, less time in bed, 30 minutes less sleep per night, and bedtime that was 33 minutes later than when I exercised less.

 What exercise did seem to help with was time awake in bed, as I fell asleep 4 minutes quicker, spent 2 minutes less awake during the night, and had a better sleep efficiency.

-My sleep quality was rated as exactly the same (4.14/5) regardless of how much exercise I did, with both a 3,552 step and a 15,180 step day obtaining a sleep quality rating of 5/5, and both a 4,456 step and a 10,486 step day obtaining a sleep quality rating of 3/5.
+My sleep quality was rated as precisely the same (4.14/5) regardless of how much exercise I did, with both a 3,552 step and a 15,180 step day obtaining a sleep quality rating of 5/5, and both a 4,456 and a 10,486 step day obtaining a sleep quality rating of 3/5.
 It appears that other things are more important to sleep quality than exercise.